the-turing-way/the-turing-way/book/website/communication/citable/citable-cite.md

 When using others software, it is vital to cite and attribute it properly.

 ::::{tab-set}
-:::{tab-item} Github
+:::{tab-item} GitHub
 :sync: github_tab
 To make your code citable, you can use the integration between [Zenodo](https://zenodo.org/) and GitHub.

 - Create a file to tell people how to cite your software.
 Use this [handy guide](https://citation-file-format.github.io/cff-initializer-javascript/) to format the file.
 - Link your GitHub account with a Zenodo account.
 This guide explains [how](https://guides.github.com/activities/citable-code/).
 - You can tell Zenodo what information or metadata you want to include with your software by adding a `zenodo.json` file, described [here](https://guide.esciencecenter.nl/#/citable_software/making_software_citable).
 - On Zenodo, flip the switch to the 'on' position for the GitHub repository you want to release.
 - On GitHub, click the *Create a new release* button.
 Zenodo should automatically be notified and should make a snapshot copy of the current state of your repository (just one branch, without any history), and should also assign a persistent identifier (DOI) to that snapshot.
 - Use the DOI in any citations of your software and tell any collaborators and users to do the same!
 :::
-:::{tab-item} Gitlab
+:::{tab-item} GitLab
 :sync: gitlab_tab

-To make your code stored in gitlab to [Zenodo](https://zenodo.org/):
+To make your code citable, through an automated publication of your Gitlab repository to [Zenodo](https://zenodo.org/):

 - Create a file to tell people how to cite your software.
 Use this [handy guide](https://citation-file-format.github.io/cff-initializer-javascript/) to format the file.
 - Convert your `citation.cff` file to `.zenodo.json`, this file tells Zenodo what information or metadata you want to include with your software.